You are also welcome to join SWA on interactive sites:

 include trail maps and signs marking public accesses.
 Water Trails

-were identified in SCWA's Swatara Rivers Conservation Plan, and supported by
+were identified in SWA's Swatara Rivers Conservation Plan, and supported by

 a study including public participation completed by Simone, Jaffe & Collins